itsjameszhao/Latent-Gaussian-Compression/paper/paper.md

 $$ Compression \ ratio = \frac{Test \ Accuracy} {1 - Percent \ reduction} $$

-As a broad comparison between all of the techniques, training on the full MNIST data, we're able to achieve the highest test accuracy, but the amount of compression falls behind, due to the linear relationship between compression size and number of examples.
-As a result, this results in the lowest compression ratio.
+The goal of this evaluation is to achieve a high test accuracy with a small file size, so a larger compression ratio signifies a "better" performance.
+For example, training on the full MNIST data, we're able to achieve the highest test accuracy, but the amount of compression falls behind, due to the linear relationship between compression size and number of examples.
+As a result, this technique has the lowest compression ratio.
+Whereas, the Contrastive-VAE has the largest percent reduction with a fairly high accuracy, resulting in higher compression ratio.

-Out of the autoencoder architectures,

 This compression ratio provides a broad comparison of the trade-off between size and accuracy.
 In application, the amount of compression vs the desired test accuracy is dependent on the use case.
-Figure (!TODO add figure) highlights this trade-off.
-The convex hull boundary demonstrates the theoretical optimum boundary.
+Figure (!TODO add figure) draws a convex hull boundary demonstrating the theoretical optimum boundary, highlighting this trade-off.
 With a higher amount of compression, the trade-off grows rapidly between compression and accuracy.
-Further optimization may improve this trade-off at higher reductions.
+Further optimization of the models could expand this boundary, improving the relationship between accuracy and compression at higher compressions.

 ![w:700 center](../pics/general/compression_vs_accuracy.png)